slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

 * `v.mAxisMaster := sAxisMaster;`
   * This will make an exact copy of the sAxisMaster to the variable of mAxisMaster.
 * `v.mAxisMaster.tData(TDATA_BIT_WIDTH_C-1 downto 0) := v.mAxisMaster.tData(TDATA_BIT_WIDTH_C-1 downto 0) + 1;`
-  * Using the variable of mAxisMaster.tData, this will increment the value of tData within the valid range of tData.
+  * Using the variable of mAxisMaster.tData, this will increment the value of tData by 1 within the valid range of tData.

 <!--- ########################################################################################### -->